k290/JSCalendar.NET/README.md

 # JSCalendar.NET
 A fluent .NET implementaiton of the JSCalendar Spec.
 The spec intends to supersede the ical spec.
 This project aims to provide a sustainable, robust and performant solution to build, serialize and deserialize JSCalendar compliant JSON.
+The library encourages strict conformance to the spec.
+Whenever possible validation exceptions will thrown when non-conformant JSON is serialized or deserialized.
+We believe in helping developers fall into the pit of success.

 https://datatracker.ietf.org/doc/html/rfc8984